You are hereHome >

 - Missing Online Choking Warnings: In a survey of five search pages for balloons sold on Amazon, U.S. PIRG found no choking hazard labels on 87 percent of the latex balloons marketed to parents of children under 2, an apparent violation of the law.
 Among children’s products, balloons are the leading cause of suffocation death.

-- Privacy-Invasive Smart Toys: The report also highlights two smart toys, a robot toy and a tablet, with privacy concerns discovered through an investigation by the Mozilla Foundation.
+- Privacy-Invasive Smart Toys: The report also highlights a tablet with privacy concerns discovered by an investigation by the Mozilla Foundation.
 Every year, the potential for smart toys to expose private data becomes a more significant concern.

 “Regulators need to determine the appropriate health-based standards to protect children from boron in slime.
 In the meantime, we want parents to know the risks, so they can supervise their kids accordingly,” said Cadwallader.